Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Abstract

 \section{Abstract}

-While pre-trained large models have achieved state-of-the-art performance in network traffic analysis, their prohibitive computational costs hinder deployment in real-time, throughput-sensitive network defense environments.
-This work bridges the gap between advanced representation learning and practical network protection by introducing \model, a sparse foundation model optimized for high-efficiency real-time inference.
+As adversaries increasingly weaponize encryption and protocol obfuscation to evade traffic detection, traditional methods are rendered obsolete, necessitating deep learning to unmask sophisticated threats.
+However, the prohibitive computational costs of existing large models create a critical defense gap, hindering their deployment in real-time and throughput-sensitive environments.
+To close this vulnerability, we introduce \model, a sparse foundation model tailored for traffic security analysis.
 By dynamically routing traffic tokens to a small subset of specialized experts, \model effectively decouples model capacity from computational overhead.
-Extensive evaluations across three security-oriented tasks demonstrate that \model achieves up to a 12.38\% improvement in detection performance compared to leading dense competitors.
-Crucially, it delivers a 91.62\% increase in throughput, reduces inference latency by 47.81\%, and cuts peak GPU memory consumption by 38.72\%.
-Beyond efficiency, \model exhibits superior robustness against adversarial traffic shaping and maintains high detection efficacy in few-shot scenarios, establishing a new paradigm for scalable and resilient network traffic analysis.
+Extensive evaluations across four security-oriented tasks demonstrate that \model achieves state-of-the-art or highly competitive performance compared to leading competitors.
+Crucially, it delivers a 70.42\% increase in throughput, reduces inference latency by 41.39\% while significantly optimizing GPU memory consumption.
+Beyond efficiency, \model exhibits superior robustness against adversarial traffic shaping and maintains strong detection capabilities in few-shot scenarios, establishing a scalable and resilient paradigm for modern network traffic security analysis.